Blogs > Petzyo Dog Food and Wellbeing Blog

 Dogs with allergies to tree and grass pollens have inflamed and itchy skin, typically on the face, ears, feet, armpits and thighs.

 Allergens enter your dog’s body through a defective skin barrier.
-Learn more about how diet can improve your dog’s skin barrier.
+Learn more about how diet can improve your dog’s skin barrier

 A dog scratching its neck due to allergy while sitting in a grassy field.

-Contact allergies and irritations
+Contact Allergies and Irritations

 Does your dog have red, itchy skin on their stomach, chest, muzzle or between the toes?
 If so, it could be a contact allergy to one of these ground cover plants [3]: